rowlesmr/diffract/CIFtoSTR/readme.md

 If you would like to run it in the command line, you need to provide some command-line arguments:

 `python ciftostr.pyz *.cif`<br />
-This will run through all of the CIF files in that directory.
+will run through all of the CIF files in that directory.

 `python ciftostr.pyz C:\user\username\some\directory\name.cif D:\data\experiment\file.cif`<br />
 `python ciftostr.pyz /nfs/an/disks/jj/home/dir/file.cif home/folder/nest/deeper/important.cif`<br />